New £500,000 funding for quest to solve scientific mysteries

 Dr Gangloff said: “Showing that entanglement is a fundamental component of many chemical reactions, and doing so using our modern tools within quantum information science, would open up major opportunities for controlling reactions at the quantum level but also for using chemical systems for quantum computing.”

 EPSRC provides grants to world-leading UK research groups tackling significant research challenges.
-The NanoSPINEC project is one of up to four UK-US research partnerships to be awarded funding to exploit quantum information science concepts in chemistry.
+The NanoSPINEC project is one of up to four international research partnerships to be awarded funding to exploit quantum information science concepts in chemistry.

 News